ranjwarrior/homeassistant_irrigationcaddy/README.md

 4. curl -X POST -d 'stop=off' http://<ip of irrigationcaddy>/stopSprinklers.htm turns the Sprinkler System to OFF
 5. curl -X POST -d 'pgmNum=1&doProgram=1&runNow=true' http://<ip of irrigationcaddy>/runProgram.htm starts a Program (same as Run Now on the Program interface of IrrigationCaddy)

-6. curl -X POST -d 'stop=active' http://192.168.0.8/stopSprinklers.htm stops an active zone.
+6. curl -X POST -d 'stop=active' http://<ip of irrigationcaddy>/stopSprinklers.htm stops an active zone.
 As of now if a program has 5 zones, this will have to be called 5 times to completely turn off the system.
 Appreciate it if you let me know of a better solution!

 Thanks to the following github projetcs/contributors for research and work done on this.
 The samples in the 3 projects below have excellent code snippets for C# and lua